anthelix/anth_blog/_posts/news/2021-06-11-la-javanaise.md

 ---

 This week, it's ...
 Java.
 So, Go head!
 Although this first day was quiet, the foundations of this language are laid!
+Object Oriented − In Java, everything is an Object:
 - portable, statically typed, object-oriented programming language
 - developed by Sun in the mid 1990s
 - useful for  web pages and mobile apps or  for the needs scalability, performance, multithreading, memory management and portability